The Ostroff Group is now part of Amplify Partners

 Sasha’s approach combines strategic thinking with personal connection.
 She builds strong relationships, mentors teams, and crafts innovative solutions tailored to each organization’s challenges.
 Passionate about driving sustainable growth and transformative change, she empowers nonprofits to realize their boldest visions.
 She lives in New York City with her three children and their beloved dog.

-Her consulting work includes building fundraising capacity through institutional giving, advanced prospect research, wealth and philanthropic screening, campaigns, fundraising events, board development, donor cultivation and stewardship.
-She is passionate about bringing innovative and cutting-edge techniques from the corporate world into the fundraising arena to increase financial and programmatic viability, expand visibility, and manage growth.
+Her expertise includes advanced prospect research, wealth and philanthropic screening, board development, strategic planning, and donor surveys.
+She is passionate about bringing innovative and cutting-edge techniques from the corporate world into the fundraising arena and helping organizations advance internal systems.

 After a 10-year term as a board member of Mem Global (formerly known as Moishe House), Jill is now the Vice Chair of Moishe House President’s Council and serves on the board of the UJA-Federation of NY.
 She is a Global Ambassador for the newly formed Global Jewry.
 In addition, she is a past president of the Jewish Foundation for Education of Women (JFEW) and an emeritus board member.
 She is the immediate past board chair of Hunter College Hillel and a former board member of Hillel International.